Breakthrough/python-scene-detection-tutorial/README.md

  2. [Optimized/Adaptive Threshold Detection](http://www.bcastell.com/tech-articles/pyscenedetect-tutorial-part-2/)
  3. Content-Aware Scene Changes (coming soon!)

+You can get the latest sample code/video from [the releases page](https://github.com/Breakthrough/python-scene-detection-tutorial/releases).
 All files in the `examples/` directory are released into the public domain.
 In total, there are three programs (`part1-threshold.py`, `part2-adaptive.py`, and still under development, `part3-content-aware.py`) corresponding to the respective part in the tutorial linked above.
 Usage details for each program can be found in the comment header for that file.

 ----------------------------------------------------------